COVID survivor: ‘Have to start my life all over again’

 “Never in a million years did I think that I would have to take my dad off of oxygen dressed from head to toe in PPE and say goodbye to him,” she said.
 “I couldn’t touch him except through gloves.
 I couldn’t kiss him except through a mask.”

 “It has become a political issue, and it’s not about that.
-It’s a real virus, and it’s killing everybody no matter what political thoughts you have,” Paula Schirmer said.
+It’s a real virus, and it’s killing everybody no matter what political thoughts you have,” said Paula Schirmer.

 Schirmer, 50, of Marietta, Georgia, her husband and three children contracted the virus in March 2020, but her symptoms have not gone away even more than a year later.
 She has difficulty remembering appointments and words — key to her job as an interpreter — and suffers from intestinal problems.
 The virus also took a toll on her mental health.